Husky-Connor/PureData_Workshop/README.md

 # PureData_Workshop
-All the materials you'll need for the NUSOUND PureData Workshop.
+This repository contains all the materials you'll need for the NUSOUND PureData Workshop.
 All patches were made using pd version 0.48.1.
 DOWNLOAD PURE DATA: https://puredata.info/downloads/pure-data

 There are 3 "stages" to this project, represented by 3 Pure Data Projects.
-Stage 1 uses only a single .pd file, while stages 2 and 3 use mutliple files (hence the folders).
+Stage 1 uses only a single `.pd` file, while stages 2 and 3 use multiple files (hence the folders).
 Each stage has two versions: a "ref" version for reference, and a "diy" version.
 The reference versions are completely finished while the diy versions have all the blocks but still need all the connections to be made.
 This gives you three choices:
-* Create your own project and build everything from scracth
+* Create your own project and build everything from scratch
 * Open the diy files and fill in the connections
 * Just use the reference projects and have fun playing the synths